Jangs13/The-Spark-Foundation-Tasks/README.md

 # The-Spark-Foundation-Tasks
 This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.
-Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( October-2020 )
+● Internship Category - Data Science and Business Analytics ● Internship Duration - 1 Month ( October-2020 )
-Internship Type - Work from Home
+● Internship Type - Work from Home

-Task that I completed:-

-# Exploratory Data Analysis-Terrorism
+# Task name: Exploratory Data Analysis-Terrorism

 ● Perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism’